 It’s important to keep the momentum going.
 Communicate the agreed-upon mission with the broader community including the results of the survey, and start developing an agenda for a larger community with your coalition.
 And don’t forget to share the workload—true engagement happens when people are working together, not just meeting together.

-Consider working with an organization like S.A.F.E.
-Project US so our SAFE Communities team can assist with your community survey and help select specific solutions.
+Consider working with S.A.F.E.
+Project US to obtain assistance with your community survey and help select specific solutions.
 Sometimes an outside facilitator is the best option to guide discussions toward solutions.
 S.A.F.E.
 Project US can also share many best practices from across the country.
 All of our help is available at no-cost to you or your community.